brian-teets/JetsProject/README.md

 * Run the program

 	* At the main menu, enter an integer number corresponding to one of the menu options.
-	* Follow any prompts at sub-menus.
+	* Follow any prompts at sub-menus and enter the expected inputs.

 ### Technologies / Skills Used